 - 8.2.1 A rear lane detached house may incorporate a bedroom above a garage to encourage casual surveillance of the rear laneway, provided this dwelling space is integrated with the architectural appearance of the main dwelling. - 8.2.2 A bedroom located above a garage is to be incorporated into the design of the garage, for example, by the use of roof volume and/or the continuation of the dwelling's construction elements. - 8.2.3 Direct vehicular access from lots is not permitted along road frontages with Restricted Lot Access, as shown on the Sector Plan Map. - 8.2.4 The design of garages, accommodation above them and walls, fences and landscaped areas is to be integrated to soften the visual impact, enhance the streetscape and add interest at the pedestrian level in the rear lanes. - 8.2.5 Despite any other requirements for fencing in this sector plan, fencing to the main street or park frontage is permitted to be 1.2 metres high and constructed of masonry piers and base with coloured render of texture finish, and infills of coloured metal tube, painted or treated timber lattice or 'Good Neighbour' style timber palings.
-Fencing is to provide a gate, lych-gate or opening for pedestrian
+Fencing is to provide a gate, lych-gate or opening for pedestrian access only.

-- access only.
 The colour, finish and design of the front fence is to complement the architecture of the dwelling. - 8.2.6 Solid infill panels are permitted to the main street frontage boundary only where the major area of private open space is to that street frontage.
 In such cases, the extent of solid fencing should not exceed forty per cent (40%) of the lot width. - 8.2.7 Solid infill panels are permitted to the rear lane boundary.
 However, retention of visual connection from the dwelling to the rear lane, for example, by means of a carport opening or indented sections of partly transparent infill panel fences, is encouraged for passive surveillance.
-Fencing style is to be a maximum of 1.8 metres in height and constructed of fencing materials consistent with Clause 8.1.11.5 (i) (ii) or (iii). - 8.2.8 Fencing along the rear laneway frontage is to be articulated with an indent of one (1) metre for the placement of garbage bins. - 8.2.9 Parking of motor vehicles in the rear lane is not permitted. - 8.2.10 Where a rear lane lot fronts a park, the garage is to be setback a minimum of 5.5 metres from the rear laneway in order to allow for visitor parking on the driveway of the lot.
-To encourage the parking of visitors' cars on the lot, the driveways are not to be closed off by a gate. - 8.2.11 Where a rear lane lot fronts a park, the principal address and letterbox location for the lot will be the rear laneway.
+Fencing style is to be a maximum of 1.8 metres in height and constructed of fencing materials consistent with Clause 8.1.11.5 (i) (ii) or (iii). - 8.2.8 Fencing along the rear laneway frontage is to be articulated with an indent of one (1) metre for the placement of garbage bins. - 8.2.9 Parking of motor vehicles in the rear lane is not permitted.

+8.2.10 Where a rear lane lot fronts a park, the principal address and letterbox location for the lot will be the rear laneway.